hotwax/oms-documentation/documents/learn-oms/business-process-models/giftcardorderslifecycle.md

 Digital gift cards are already in the <mark style="color:orange;">**“Completed”**</mark> status in HotWax Commerce.
 HotWax Commerce also synchronizes them with NetSuite so that customer deposits can be created against them and invoices can be generated.

-* A scheduled job in HotWax Commerce Integration Platform generates a feed gift card orders that are in “Completed” status and do not have a NetSuite order item line IDs.
+* A scheduled job in HotWax Commerce Integration Platform generates a feed gift card orders that are in <mark style="color:orange;">**“Completed”**</mark> status and do not have a NetSuite order item line IDs.
 This helps make sure that only relevant orders are synchronized to NetSuite and regular orders that are <mark style="color:orange;">**“Completed”**</mark> in HotWax Commerce are not synchronized again to NetSuite.
 * NetSuite’s script reads this feed and creates gift card orders in the <mark style="color:orange;">**“Pending Fulfillment”**</mark> status.

 ### 3. Synchronize Orders ID and Item Line IDs to HotWax Commerce